 Work experience

-It's essential that you get experience of working with children and young people in either a paid or voluntary role.
-Experience of mentoring or coaching is particularly valuable, as well as work in an education setting.
+It's essential to get experience of working with children and young people in either a paid or voluntary role.
+Mentoring or coaching is particularly valuable, as well as work in an education setting.
 Examples include youth work, working in a school or for a holiday camp or holiday activity club.

 Competition for jobs can be fierce but relevant experience will improve your chances.
 Any voluntary work that involves working with young people and helping them to solve problems or look at issues that are affecting them is helpful.